seangreen2/home_assistant/README.md

 Using voice commands are nice and all, but that ends up being just another switch you have to use and is ultimately just a remote control, not automation.

 ## Current Goals
+- Currently adapting my Google Home Minis to also detect our phones via Bluetooth for potential Room Presence.
+So far, my settings seem to have a very minor delay but can detect which room we are located within ten seconds.
+More testing required.
-- My Hue lights have a strange issue of not coming at full brightness at random times despite what my YAML says.
+- (DONE) My Hue lights have a strange issue of not coming at full brightness at random times despite what my YAML says.
 To fix this, I've added a one second delay on all lighting automations followed by another brightness command to ensure the lights always come on to the brightness they should.
 So far this fix has a 100% success rate on all lighting.
 - (DONE) Have all lights turn on/off with motion and never have to use a physical switch or voice commands again.
 I have some Xiaomi equipment coming in which should finally complete this.

 #### Custom Components